 So here’s my experience…

 I’ve written about Tipsters before in my post here.
-I listed the dangers/flaws in Tipping Services, concluding that the whole concept of “tipping” trivialises how difficult it is to find long-term profits from sports betting.
+I listed the dangers/flaws in sports Tipping Services, concluding that the whole concept of “tipping” somewhat trivialises how difficult it is to find long-term profits from sports betting.
 But I wanted to disprove my own points of view.

 So I jotted down a list of very specific requirements for exactly what my ‘perfect’ Tipping Service would be like…